elstunep/senior-capstone/README.md

 The establishments should be formatted as in the other menus and sorted by activation order.
 Only establishments that can be swapped (non-starting/non-purple) should be listed.
 It should never happen that such a menu is empty because that player should not have been an option as a target.

-#### Graphical Interface (GUI)
-The graphical interface must provide at least as much information as the console interface.
-It is left to the developer to determine the specifics and the layout.

-#### Network Implementation
-The network version of the game should allow human players to connect to a given IP (localhost in this case) and port (22020 in this case).
-Once two players have connected, the game begins for those players and two new players can connect to play a separate game.
-The game is maintained by the server, with the clients only being used to get information from the users (the menus/queries from the console version, for instance) and to get the current state/log of the game.
-The protocol for the communication between the clients and server is left to the designer, but it should be clearly documented as a part of the *definition of done*.

 ## Technical Details